railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Traceability
 ------------

-If you encode the lot numbers for stock moves you can then investigate the traceability of any given lot number.
+If you code in the lot numbers for stock moves as described above you can then investigate the traceability of any given lot number.
 To do this use the menu :menuselection:`Stock Management --> Traceability --> Production Lots`, or :menuselection:`Stock Management --> Traceability --> Tracking Lots`.